riebl/vanetza/docs/tools/socktap.md

 ### CUBE-EVK

 If you have access to a cube-evk from [nfiniity](https://www.nfiniity.com/#portfolio) you can use socktap on your personal computer and connect to the EVK.
-In this mode the EVK is used a wireless remote radio.
+In this mode the EVK is used as wireless remote radio.
 Moreover, you can use socktap on the EVK natively as well.
 Please refer to our [Running socktap on nfiniity devices](../recipes/cube-evk-build.md) for more details.

 ### Cohda